 What is the most effective marketing tool for improving customer engagement?

 Reading Quora last weekend, I came across many questions related to the best customer engagement tool.
 It feels like Marketers are looking for a magic wound, that would effortlessly create & keep the connection between a company and the customer.
 My answer to that question is always: none.

 Yes, you read that right.
 There’s no single, most effective marketing communication tool that increases brand awareness and engagement of current and future customers.
 It’s essential to have consistent and orchestrated conversations throughout the customer’s journey, across all channels, considering individual customer context and intent.
-However, marketing automation platforms can only support your efforts to build valuable relationships with your customers, like Facebook enables you to stay in touch and share memories with your friends.
+However, marketing automation platforms can only support your efforts to build valuable relationships with your customers, as Facebook enables you to stay in touch and share memories with your friends.

 Instead, consider customer engagement as a constant set of practices & processes, rigorously cultivated across the whole company.
-Focusing on the right strategies first, I put together my favorite tools that will support you in embrace the culture of the customer-focused organization:
+Focusing on the right strategies first, I put together my favorite tools that will support you in embracing the culture of the customer-focused organization:

 1. ENSURE YOU HAVE A TRUE VIEW OF YOUR CUSTOMER.

 First and foremost, use analytics tools to learn about your current, the most engaged customers — Where are they coming from?
 What are their demographics?
 What do they like?

 How do they spend their free time?
 If you’re a small business, put in place Google Analytics, to get a basic overview of your website visitors.
 Periodically combine the insights from social media tools to check for any correlations ( our colleagues from Buffer made a great job putting together all the free & paid SM analytics tools ).

 For advanced users, I recommend predictive Customer Intelligence & Analytics tools, like MixPanel — one of the most advanced user analytics tools out there, Canopy Labs, predictive analytics software that visualized all data in Customer Profile or CloudCherry — a customer experience and analytics tool that’ll give you deeper insights — it collects and collates data from every channel and interaction that customers have with your company.

 2. PROVIDE A UNIFIED, SEAMLESS EXPERIENCE.